Code-Institute-Submissions/milestone1_poolkv99/README.md

 ## DEPLOYMENT

-I've deployed the site using **GitHub Pages**, and is available here: [https://volkovbos.github.io/milestone1_poolkv99](https://volkovbos.github.io/milestone1_poolkv99)
+This project was created using Github.
+From there I used Gitpod.io to write my code.
+Then I used commits to git followed by pushes to my GitHub repository.

+As my final step I've deployed this project to GitHub Pages from the GitHub repository using the following steps:

+1. Login to my GitHub account
+2. Go to the [milestone1_poolkv99](https://volkovbos.github.io/milestone1_poolkv99) repository
+3. Go to the settings-tab
+4. Scroll down to the GitHub Pages section
+5. At the GitHub Pages section, choose "master branch" as your source
+6. The page will now automatically refresh and the repository deployed
+7. You can now scroll down again to the GitHub Pages section to retrieve the link for the website

+To run this project locally the following steps should be followed:

+1. You can follow [milestone1_poolkv99](https://volkovbos.github.io/milestone1_poolkv99) to my repository
+2. Click on the green colored button "Clone or download"
+3. Copy the URL that pops up
+4. In your local IDE open Git Bash
+5. The next step is to change your current working directory to the location you want for your cloned directory
+6. Now type in "git clone" and paste the copied URL
+7. When you press Enter your local clone will be created

 For this project, local deployment was not required.

 ## CREDITS

+### Content
+The idea and all the content for this page was written by myself.

 ### Media
-- The photo used on the homepage was obtained from my personal library, with permission of all team members to use this for my milestone project.
+The photo used on the homepage was obtained from my personal library, with permission of all team members to use this for my milestone project.

-- The photos for leauge and contact page are from https://pixabay.com/
+The photos for the league and contact page are from [Pixabay](https://pixabay.com/)

 ### Acknowledgements

 I received inspiration for this project from Love Running project in the CSS fundamentals section of the study.

-I used https://www.w3schools.com/ for research.
+I used [w3schools](https://www.w3schools.com/) and [StackOverflow](https://stackoverflow.com/) for research.

-I used https://www.embedgooglemap.net/en/ for the Google maps code.
+I used [embedgooglemap](https://www.embedgooglemap.net/en/) for the Google maps code.

 Thanks to [Tim Nelson](https://github.com/TravelTimN/ci-milestone01-ucfd) for the testing matrix.

+And a thanks to my mentor Precious Ljege who gave me honest and good feedback on my site/code and helped me te complete this project.